inet-framework/inet-showcases/_docs/visualizer/radiomediumactivity/index.md

 hidden: true
 ---

-TODO: rename
-github discussion link
-github discussion

 ## Goals

-In a large network, there might be multiple wireless nodes transmitting simultaneously, resulting in interference at receiving nodes, and incorrecly received packets.
-The logs contain the clues as to what happened to various packets, but scanning through the logs is tedious.

 INET contains support for visualizing radio signals as they propagate through space, making it easy to see which nodes are transmitting and